go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Replace database user name, password, and Gitea instance domain as appropriate.

-6. Make sure that CA certificate chain required to validate the database server certificate is on the system certificate store of both the database and Gitea instances.
-Consult your system documentation for instructions on adding CA certificate to the certificate store.
+6. Make sure that the CA certificate chain required to validate the database server certificate is on the system certificate store of both the database and Gitea servers.
+Consult your system documentation for instructions on adding a CA certificate to the certificate store.

-7. On Gitea instance, test connection to the database:
+7. On the server running Gitea, test connection to the database:

     ```
     mysql -u gitea -h example.db -p --ssl